-- A. Rotary Actuator rack and pinion style design. - Rack, pinion, and shaft bearings are constantly lubricated by the hydraulic oil for extended life. - Body and caps are made of high quality ductile iron. - Pinion output shaft and racks are made of high tensile alloy steel. - The rotary actuator provides smooth motion throughout the lift cycle, which results in longer cart life with virtually no cart damage or abuse. - B. The ETL 208 lift unit measures as little as 8 7/16" thick from the back of the mainframe to clamp in the down position.
-The unit also rotates underneath the hopper to allow for easy dumping of large commercial containers without interference. - C. The ETL 208 faceplate is normally at 45 degrees in the dump position in order to completely eject all materials into the hopper. - D. The ETL 208 lift unit operates at a cycle time of 8 to 10 seconds for safe, fast, efficient service.
+- A. Rotary Actuator rack and pinion style design. - Rack, pinion, and shaft bearings are constantly lubricated by the hydraulic oil for extended life. - Body and caps are made of high quality ductile iron. - Pinion output shaft and racks are made of high tensile alloy steel. - The rotary actuator provides smooth motion throughout the lift cycle, which results in longer cart life with virtually no cart damage or abuse. - B. Arm bearings are made of a composite material which provides superior compression strength along with self-lubrication, thus eliminating the need to grease the arm bearings. - C. The THINLINE[®] lift unit can measure as little as 5" thick from the front of the mainframe to the front of the faceplate depending on the types of arms used.
+This allows for easy dumping of large commercial containers without interference. - D. The faceplate is normally at 45 degrees in the dump position and extends 13" to 15" from the back of the mainframe into the hopper or container opening.
+This places the cart or barrel 16" to 18" into the truck or container opening thus reducing any potential spillage of materials. - E. Cycle times for safe, fast, efficient service. - 6 8 seconds for rear-load and side-load units - 8 10 seconds for units with 9" and 15" vertical lifts - 10 12 seconds for stationary, recycling, and double wide, and 24" vertical units - 15 30 seconds for 3300 series and 3300 series stationary units

-Note: Cycle time is controlled by flowrate, as flowrate increases, cycle time decreases.
-In order to avoid injury and maintain manufacturer's warranty never operate outside the cycle time listed above
+Note : Cycle time is controlled by flowrate, as flowrate increases, cycle times decrease.

+Warning: Never exceed the cycle times listed above.
+In order to avoid injury and maintain manufacturer's warranty never operate outside of these recommendations.

+- F. Recommended flowrates are as follows:

+- 2 to 2 1/2 GPM for 1100 series units

+- 2 to 4 GPM for 2200 series units

-- E. Recommended flow rate is 1 1/2 to 2 GPM. - F. Hydraulic pressure requirements are as follows: - 2000 to 2500 PSI normal working pressure - 3000 PSI maximum pressure - G. ETL 208 lift units can be a bolt on type installation for easy, quick maintenance and less downtime. - H. All parts are manufactured and kept in stock at Bayne Machine Works, Inc. for fast response to customer requests. - I. Two (2) year limited warranty from date of delivery on all units and models when properly maintained and operated within the recommended cycle time.
+- 2 1/2 to 6 GPM for 3300 series units

+- G. Hydraulic pressure requirements are as follows:

+- 2000 to 2500 PSI normal working pressure

+- 3000 PSI maximum pressure

+- H. All lifters can be a bolt on type installation for easy, quick maintenance and less downtime.

+- I. All parts are manufactured and kept in stock at Bayne Machine Works, Inc. for fast response to customer request. - J. Two (2) year limited warranty from date of delivery on all units and models when properly maintained and operated within the recommended cycle time.